kntism/skills/README.md

 ## ⚠️ Security Notice

-This feature gives Claude access to execute code.
-While powerful, it means being mindful about which skills you use.
+Agent Skills may include executable code and system access.
+While powerful, this means being mindful about which skills you use.
 Always:

 - Stick to trusted sources to keep your data safe
 - Review skills before installation
 - Only use skills from reputable creators
-- Be cautious with skills that request system access
+- Be cautious with skills that request system access or sensitive data
+- Test skills in isolated environments before production use

 ---